 - Be persistent—knowledge transfer is not something that you try once and give up if no one listens.

-If you are interested in learning more about global assessments, check out the Kozai Group to understand and develop your current global capabilities.
+If you are interested in learning more about global assessments, check out our GCI assessment or contact us.